baxang/coupon-code/README.md

 # CouponCode

+[README-한국어][README-kr]

 CouponCode gem generates and validates coupon codes.
+Suitable for e-Commerce sites and businesses who want to issue coupons/vouchers to customers.

+It is a Ruby implementation of [Grant][grant]'s [Algorithm::CouponCode][couponcode], so the characteristics and features of this gem is alike.
+Please read [the original documentation of Algorithm::CouponCode](http://search.cpan.org/dist/Algorithm-CouponCode/lib/Algorithm/CouponCode.pm) for details.

-It is a Ruby implementation of [Grant][grant]'s [Algorithm::CouponCode][couponcode], but please note that only basic generation/validation functionality  implemented at the moment and some of the features the CPAN module provides such as feeding a plaintext, auto-correct, and jQuery plugin are not yet implemented.
+However, please be aware that not all the nice and thoughtful functionality the original CPAN module has are implemented at the moment.
+Generating codes from a plaintext, auto-correct, and jQuery plugin are not included.

 This gem is developed for https://stripes.co.kr